-At LLA, students take part in learning experiences – what we call our courses – which vary in length from one hour to multiple years.
-Our curriculum is based on current, cutting edge practices from around the world.
+At LLA, students take part in learning experiences which vary in length from one hour to multiple years.
+Our curriculum is based on current, cutting-edge practices from around the world.
 Unlike most schools, Liger does not have a standardized curriculum.
 While we provide a unified educational foundation to all students, we tailor learning experiences to each student that are essential to their desired future beyond the classroom.

 Our learning experiences include explorations, essentials, expertise, and advanced enrichment.

-- Expertise are learning experiences available to our senior cohort that allow students to gain a deeper knowledge or expertise in areas of interest or excellence.
-These experiences are also utilized to develop skills necessary for current of upcoming curriculum.
+- EXPERTISE are learning experiences available to our senior cohort that allow students to gain a deeper knowledge or expertise in areas of interest or excellence.
+These experiences are also utilized to develop skills necessary for current or upcoming curriculum.

-- Advanced enrichment are learning experiences available to our junior cohort that help students to develop an understanding of the world around them and provide a frame of reference for future long-term projects.
+- ADVANCED ENRICHMENTS are learning experiences available to our junior cohort that help students to develop an understanding of the world around them and provide a frame of reference for future long-term projects.